-As mentioned above, new data on province-level market share remains unreleased by the CRTC.
-In the absence of such data, concrete claims about trends at the province level are difficult, if not impossible.
+Curiously, the CRTC's province-level data on market share excludes Freedom and East-link, and are therefore of little utility in assessing the impact of those companies on provincial concentration levels.
+In the absence of such data, making concrete claims about trends at the province level is difficult, if not impossible.
 That being said, we estimate that overall market share remained similar to the previous years, save for in Manitoba.

-For 2016, in Quebec the top two wireless companies had a combined subscriber market share of 58% -down 1% from 2015-the lowest in the country by a large margin.
-The figures were in the 77-79% range in Alberta, Ontario and British Columbia in contrast (no change from 2015), and much higher yet in Saskatchewan (81%), New Brunswick (81%), Nova Scotia (87%), PEI (87%) and finally Newfoundland, Labrador and the Far North (97%) (CRTC, 2017).
-In Manitoba, the purchase of MTS by BCE resulted in a situation whereby the national carriers collectively controlled the entire market in 2017, although the precise dynamics of market share for the remaining individual firms remains unknown.
+For 2017, in Quebec the top two wireless companies had a combined subscriber market share of 57.4%--down 2% from 2015- and the lowest in the country by a large margin.
+The CRTC reports figures in the 77-79% range in Alberta, Ontario and British Columbia, consistent with figures from the past several years, but again, not including info on Freedom.
+The figure is higher yet in Saskatchewan (81%), and same goes for the following, although Eastlink is not measured: New Brunswick (81%), Nova Scotia (88%), PEI (87%), Newfoundland and Labrador (92.3%).
+The Far North remained largely unchanged at 96% (CRTC, 2018).
+In Manitoba, the purchase of MTS by BCE resulted in a situation whereby the national carriers collectively controlled the entire market in 2017, with Bell catapulting to lead position thanks to the merger.
 Xplornet's entry in the end of 2018 is expected to have an impact, although the potential extent of its effects on the competitive scene in Manitoba remain speculative.

-Analysis of these figures does also requires a caveat: they do not reflect the impact of Freedom or Eastlink, which for unknown reasons has been excluded from the CRTC's public data on province-level subscriber marketshare (CRTC CMR 2017, Table 5.5.8).
-Importantly, this makes it impossible to determine the precise magnitude of the impact Freedom Mobile has had in each of Alberta, Ontario, and British Columbia (on an individual basis), and what effect Eastlink has had in the Atlantic provinces and Northwestern Ontario.
+It is worth repeating that these figures do not reflect the impact of Freedom or Eastlink, which for unknown reasons has been excluded from the CRTC's public data on province-level subscriber marketshare (CRTC CMR 2018).
+Importantly, this makes it impossible to determine the precise magnitude of the impact Freedom Mobile has had in each of Alberta, Ontario, and British Columbia (on an individual basis), and what effect

+Eastlink has had in the Atlantic provinces and Northwestern Ontario.
 Given the heavy emphasis that government policy and bodies such as the CRTC and ISED have placed on promoting entry by a fourth carrier in all regions of the country, it comes as a surprise that detailed data on the performance of two of the three remaining competitors is not made available at the provincial or regional level.